quantmask/Advanced-RAG-Pipeline/README.md

    - Configure API keys and other credentials required by the libraries.

 3. **Document Upload:**
-   - Before running the pipeline, upload your documents to the folder named `dataset_llm` inside your virtual environment.
+   - Before running the pipeline, Create a folder inside your virtual environment and then upload your document in the given folder.

 4. **Running the Pipeline:**
    - Execute the main script: `python final_app.py`